Yingrjimsch/sf-crime-classification/README.md

 * Clustering of X and Y Data (KMeans): This helped to be more accurate than the PdDistricts.
 The Cluster Centroids were used as new X and Y coordinates per data point to normalize as we've learned it.
 Thanks to internet research it was first tried to take 90 Clusters (for every neighbourhood in the golden city) [1]
 ![Cluster Assignment](./img/Cluster_Assignments.JPG)

-After that it was decided to use the elbow method, to get an appropriate amount of centroids.
+As a result, it was decided to use the elbow method to obtain an appropriate number of centers.
+A number of 5 clusters was considered optimal.
 ![Elbow Method](./img/elbow_method.JPG)
 ![Cluster Assignment 2](./img/KMeans.JPG)